-Like all local authorities, Cheshire West and Chester Council is required by law to protect the public funds it administers and to ensure that they are used effectively and economically in the delivery of services.
-As a consequence, the Council may share information provided to it, both internally and externally, with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+Like all local authorities, we are required by law to protect the public funds it administers and to ensure that they are used effectively and economically in the delivery of services.
+As a consequence, we may share information provided to it, both internally and externally, with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
 This also includes the detection and prevention of overpayments and errors.

-To assist the Council in achieving these aims every two years Cheshire West and Chester participates in the National Fraud Initiative (NFI).
-This means that the Council is required to provide particular sets of data to the Cabinet Office for matching for each exercise.
+To assist us in achieving these aims every two years we participate in the National Fraud Initiative (NFI).
+This means that we are required to provide particular sets of data to the Cabinet Office for matching for each exercise.

 Where to find help